sheltermanager/asm3/doc/manual/reports.rst

 of data points for each month of the year::

     SELECT i.LocationName,
-    MONTH(ad.MovementDate) AS bimonth,
+    $SQL MONTH ad.MovementDate$ AS bimonth,
     COUNT(ad.Donation) AS total
     FROM adoption ad
     INNER JOIN animal a ON ad.AnimalID = a.ID
     INNER JOIN internallocation i ON i.ID = a.ShelterLocation
-    WHERE YEAR(ad.MovementDate) = $ASK STRING Which year to display for?$ AND ad.MovementType = 1
+    WHERE $SQL YEAR ad.MovementDate$ = $ASK STRING Which year to display for?$ AND ad.MovementType = 1
-    GROUP BY i.LocationName, MONTH(ad.MovementDate)
+    GROUP BY i.LocationName, $SQL MONTH ad.MovementDate$

 Maps
 ----